Originally Published: June 15, 2018 6 a.m.

 - Justify wins Belmont to become 13th Triple Crown champion

-- Justify draws No. 1 post for Triple try in Belmont Stakes
+- Preview: Justify ready for run at Triple Crown history in Belmont

 - American Pharoah wins Preakness in driving rain, keeps alive Triple Crown hope